lucas-curtin/nnpdf/README.md

 # t3_BSM_Comparison

 This repository implements **T3Net**, a compact neural-network framework for non-singlet PDF inference and minimal BSM sensitivity studies.
 It builds on:
-- The NNPDF approach to unbiased PDF determination via neural networks and Monte Carlo replicas [@nnpdf-code], [@Ball_2022]
+- The NNPDF approach to unbiased PDF determination via neural networks and Monte Carlo replicas [1][2]
-- The SimuNET methodology for embedding theory parameters into PDF fits [@simunet]
+- The SimuNET methodology for embedding theory parameters into PDF fits [3]
-- Bayesian Gaussian-process priors for PDFs [@bayesian]
+- Bayesian Gaussian-process priors for PDFs [4].
+This is the core inspiration for this analysis, and should be consulted in detail to understand the origin of the methodology.

-**T3Net** replaces the GP prior with a small feed-forward network and focuses on the non-singlet combination
+**T3Net** replaces the GP prior from [4] with a small feed-forward network and focuses on the non-singlet combination
-_T3(x) = u⁺(x) – d⁺(x)_,
+T3(x) = u⁺(x) − d⁺(x),
 probed by the proton–deuteron structure-function difference.
 We generate pseudo-data with realistic correlations, perform closure tests, and study the impact of adding a single BSM distortion parameter.

 ---

 ## Abstract

 Reliable collider predictions require both unbiased parton distribution functions (PDFs) and a clear separation between proton structure and potential effects from new physics.
-The NNPDF framework removes functional-form bias by fitting neural networks to Monte Carlo replicas of diverse data sets [@nnpdf-code; @Ball_2022], and SimuNET embeds additional theory parameters directly into the fit to prevent genuine beyond-Standard-Model (BSM) signals from being absorbed into PDFs [@simunet].
-Candido et al. introduced a complementary Bayesian approach, using Gaussian processes as flexible priors and performing full inference over both PDF parameters and hyperparameters [@bayesian].
+The NNPDF framework removes functional-form bias by fitting neural networks to Monte Carlo replicas of diverse data sets [1][2], and SimuNET embeds additional theory parameters directly into the fit to prevent genuine beyond-Standard-Model (BSM) signals from being absorbed into PDFs [3].
+Candido et al. introduced a complementary Bayesian approach, using Gaussian processes as flexible priors and performing full inference over both PDF parameters and hyperparameters [4].
 Their benchmarks on deep-inelastic scattering demonstrated rigorous uncertainty quantification and posterior validation.
-Inspired by that methodology, **T3Net** replaces the Gaussian process prior with a compact neural network and again focuses on the non-singlet combination _T₃(x) = u⁺ – d⁺_, probed by the proton–deuteron structure-function difference.
+Inspired by that methodology, **T3Net** replaces the Gaussian process prior with a compact neural network and again focuses on the non-singlet combination T3(x) = u⁺ − d⁺, probed by the proton–deuteron structure-function difference.
 Pseudo-data are generated from this difference with realistic experimental correlations as an input for the model.
 Closure tests on the fits confirm that fitting only standard QCD inputs recovers a reference distribution within its uncertainty band.
-Introducing a single extra theory parameter to capture generic BSM distortions uncovers a bias-variance trade-off.
+Introducing a single extra theory parameter to capture generic BSM distortions uncovers a bias–variance trade-off.
 PDF uncertainties contract, coverage degrades, and the extra parameter is systematically underestimated.
 These artifacts trace back to uniform regularisation across all parameters and overly rigid constraint enforcement.
-By isolating these effects in a minimal setting, **T3Net** investigates the possible pitfalls in this approach and suggests avenues for future research.
+By isolating these effects in a minimal setting, **T3Net** investigates pitfalls in this approach and suggests avenues for future research.

 ---
+## Code Structure and Approach

+NNPDF and SimuNET are built for large-scale, global PDF fits—frameworks with many moving parts, extensive configuration files, and multi-step workflows.
+For smaller, focused studies like T3Net, this complexity can obscure the core logic and make rapid prototyping or targeted analyses cumbersome.

+In T3_beta.py, we deliberately condense the entire workflow into a single, self-contained script.
+This design serves three main goals:

+1. Clarity of data flow
+   All data-loading, preprocessing, model setup, training loops, and plotting routines live in one file.
+You can trace every variable from its origin (e.g., validphys.API calls) through to its final use (loss computation, output figures).

+2. Template for custom analysis
+   By stripping away global-fit infrastructure, the script becomes a clear template:
+   - Fetch exactly the inputs you need (BCDMS proton/deuteron tables, FK tables, covariance matrices).
+   - Build your own simple network (T3Net or T3NetWithC) and training loop.
+   - Generate outputs in model_states/, results/, and images/ with no extra scaffolding.

+3. Encouraging hands-on understanding
+   When everything lives in one script, it’s easy to experiment:
+   - Change the definition of the loss function or regularization terms.
+   - Swap in different ansatz functions (K1, K2, etc.).
+   - Try alternative data splits or a different BSM parameterization.
+   No need to rebuild or re-install a large package—just modify the code, rerun, and inspect the results.

+---

 ## Requirements

-- **Conda** (>= 25) or **Python 3.9+** with `venv`
+- Conda (>= 25) or Python 3.9+ with venv
 - ≥ 4 GB free disk space for data/theory ingredients
 - (Optional) GPU + CUDA for faster PyTorch training